 Clear Plan For Instruction

 Years ago, when I started in a state-funded preschool program in Michigan, I was trained in Handwriting Without Tears as a way of introducing handwriting to young children.
 I’m a big fan of HWT (Handwriting Without Tears).
 I believe it is a program that is both multisensory and developmentally appropriate for little people.
 From building Mat Man and the Mat Man song to building letters with wooden pieces, HWT doesn’t put the cart before the horse.
 Students build upon their skills to become confident writers.
-For those students who struggle with path of motion or who haven’t quite mastered a solid, cradled pencil grip, HWT was just easier for them to find success.
+For those students who struggle with the path of motion or who haven’t quite mastered a solid, cradled pencil grip, HWT was just easier for them to find success.

 Luckily, a couple of years ago, I stumbled upon this HWT-type font and it has allowed me to build different handwriting practice sheets . . .